We're an affiliate

 Before deciding to adopt any dog, you need to do some research on how well you can take care of him.
-This includes looking at issues such as feeding, exercises, daily pattern, how long they take to grow, and of course the common health issues he might face.
+This includes looking at different topics such as feeding, exercises, daily pattern, how long they take to grow, and of course the common health issues they might face.

 A Pitbull is that strong and smart dog who will give you all the love and companionship you need from a pet.
 Having prior knowledge of the types of diseases that are most likely to affect him is one way of ensuring that you take proper care of your pet.

 It is always recommended to take proper action to curb the rise of any disease in your pet.
 In the unlikely event that your Pitbull gets ill, you need to have basic prior knowledge of how well you can handle the issue at the early stage.

 If the health issue escalates further, then you can now visit the vet to have your dog examined, diagnosed, and treated.